Terrence Kiel: Regular season

+Playoffs

 Off-the-field problems

 In July 2003, Kiel was shot three times during an alleged attempted carjacking incident at a southwest Houston mall parking lot.
 The assailant, described as a man in his young teens or early 20s, fled the scene.
 None of Kiel's injuries were serious and he was shortly released by the hospital.

 In September 2006, Kiel was arrested for multiple drug charges including possession, possession with the intent to sell, and transportation of a controlled substance.
 Police came to the Chargers practice facility and arrested him.
 He was released after posting a $1,550,000 bond.

 In January 2007, he was cited for publicly urinating outside a San Diego nightclub, but the city dropped the charge.
 In February 2007, he pleaded guilty to felony and misdemeanor drug charges for shipping codeine-based cough syrup to Texas.
 He was released by the Chargers after his plea and was sentenced to three years of probation.
 The felony charge was dropped after he volunteered for 175 hours and underwent counseling for gambling.